maelink-communications/server-gen2/README.md

 This is the WIP backend server for ***maelink gen2.***

-Developers, please contribute to this (I really need help...
+Please contribute to this (I really need help...
 PRs and bug reports appreciated)

 > [!WARNING]
 > Bugs, glitches and unstable releases galore!